 Before buying any DFS software, it is important to remember it is not going make you a successful DFS player overnight.
 An effective DFS tool should present you with actionable metrics and relevant projections, making it easier to construct lineups.

 As you’ll see in this Draft Dashboard review, the software delivers in this regard.
 The tools offer significant value to any DFS player, no matter how much you play.

-Support for the NFL, NBA, & NHL (baseball coming soon)
+Support for the NFL, NBA, NHL, MLB

-You can use Draft Dashboard’s to build unlimited lineups for the most popular sports in the U.S.:
+You can use Draft Dashboard’s to build unlimited lineups for the most popular sports in the U.S.

-The layout of the data is consistent across all sports, so you don’t need to re-learn the tools when you switch sports.
+Draft Dashboard's UI is consistent across all sports, so you don’t need to re-learn the tools when you switch sports.
 Most people use the Draft Dashboard NFL interface, but support for the other sports is also quite good.